openxrlab/xrmocap/docs/en/tools/eval_model.md

 4. Prepare config files

 Modify the config files in `ROOT/configs/mvp` if needed.
-Make sure the directories in config files match the directories and file names for your datasets and pre-traind weights.
+Make sure the directories in config files match the directories and file names for your datasets and pre-traind model weights.

-The final file structure ready for training would be like:
+The final file structure ready for evaluation would be like:

 ```text
 xrmocap